brentvatne/brentvatne.github.io/_posts/2014-08-20-deploy-sails-to-heroku.markdown

 - Commit everything to git. `git init && git add . && git commit -m 'Initial commit'`

+- Add a node version to your `package.json`.
+The current stable version is `0.10.x`, so we need add:

+  {% highlight javascript %}
+ "engines": {
+     "node": "0.10.x"
+   },
+  {% endhighlight %}

 - Create an app for the project on Heroku: `heroku create brents-url-shortener`

 - Set the app environment to production: `heroku config:set NODE_ENV=production`